ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-init-config.md

 When VUM requests a resource from the update server at VMware, the request is sent to the proxy server first and the proxy server then sends the request to the update server.
 After the resource is obtained by the proxy server, it sends the resource to VUM.
 A proxy server can be used to facilitate security, administrative controls, and caching services.

 You can use a proxy server based on CentOS and Squid.
 Squid Proxy is an open source caching proxy for the web and supports many protocols that include HTTP and HTTPS.
 A number of VM and appliance-based proxies are available, and you must select the appropriate one based on your enterprise’s requirements and install and configure following the vendor’s guidance.
-If you select to use a CentOS/Squid implementation, continue with the following process.
+If you select to use a CentOS-Squid implementation, continue with the following process.

 * Download the CentOS ISO to a jump server.
 * Create a vCenter Library.